Many of the women we care for at the Women's speak little or no English.

 Booking an interpreter

-If you want to make sure that an interpreter will be at your first appointment, you can ring us a few days before your appointment and we will check if an interpreter has been booked.
+If you want to make sure that an interpreter will be at your first appointment, you can ring us a week before your appointment and we will check if an interpreter has been booked.
 If an interpreter has not been booked for you already, we can organise one for you.

 You can also request an interpreter if you make an appointment at the hospital yourself.

 If you are unable to attend your appointment at a clinic, or need to change the time, please contact the clinic as soon as possible so that another appointment can be made for you.
 Please tell the clinic that an interpreter had been booked for you and they will cancel the booking with us.

 If an interpreter is not available

 If a face-to-face interpreter or a telephone interpreter is not available in the State of Victoria we can contact other states of Australia to book a telephone interpreter.

 We can provide interpreters for every clinic and service.

 Your doctor/GP should inform the Women’s that you will need an interpreter for your first visit.